f5devcentral/UDF-DevOps-Base/docs/_labs/lab0.markdown

 ## Install BIG-IP ATC and FAST extension
 In preperation for further labs we need to install the F5 Automation Toolchain and the F5 Application Service Templates extensions.

-1. Set the BIG-IP password and ATC versions as an environment variables:
+1. Set the ATC versions as an environment variables:

     > **NOTE**: Obtain the BIG-IP password on the BIG-IP1 and BIG-IP2 documentation pages inside the UDF deployment

     ```bash
-    export bigip_pwd=replaceme
     export as3_version=3.19.1
     export do_version=1.12.0
     export ts_version=1.11.0